• Skip to primary navigation

 • Sticky Date Pudding

-Whether you're making Sparkling Cranberries or Cranberry Snowballs, everyone will love the sweet and tangy taste.
+Whether you're making Sparkling Cranberries, Powdered Sugar Cranberries or Cranberry Snowballs, everyone will love the sweet and tangy taste.
 A bit crunchy on the outside, with a slightly sour cranberry explosion on the inside.
-Make you holidays extra special.
+Make your holidays extra special with these Russian Candied Cranberries.
 Bon Appetit! Приятного аппетита!

 Sugared Cranberries are the perfect festive treat for the holidays.
 Sweet and tangy, crunchy and soft, I can't get enough of these.
 A popular Russian sweet made for Christmas and New Year celebrations.
 Candied Cranberries (клюква в сахаре)